tassosblackg/W-I-B/Instructions.md

 ## DELETE ONLY : if you want to recreate the classifier#############################
 ------------------------------------------------------------------------------------------

-#creating samples utility---Creating training set
+* creating samples utility---Creating training set

- 6.| run: opencv_createsamples  -info ball.ifo  -num 40 -w 16 -h 16 -vec ball.vec
+ 6. run: opencv_createsamples  -info ball.ifo  -num 40 -w 16 -h 16 -vec ball.vec

 	#-num is the number of positive samples you have in the ball.info file